ai-forever/SEGM-model/README.md

 }
 ```

-- `annotation_classes` - a list with `category_id` indicating which polygons from annotation.json will be converted to a target mask.
-Polygons with these `category_id` will be combined into one class mask.
+- `annotation_classes` - a list with class names from `annotation["categories"]` (’name’ key) indicating which polygons from annotation.json will be converted to a target mask.
+Polygons with these `class names` will be combined into one class mask.
 - `polygon2mask` - a list of function that would be applied one by one to convert polygons to mask and prepare target for this class.
 There are several functions available - to create shrink or border masks.
 All these functions should be listed in PREPROCESS_FUNC in [prepare_dataset.py](scripts/prepare_dataset.py).

 Prediction postprocessing settings: